 Figure 6.2.2-1: Example Model A Discovery operation supporting multi-hop UE-to-Network Relay

 0a.
-The announcing 5G ProSe U2N is provisioned with the relay discovery security materials from its HPLMN as specified in clause 6.1.3.2.2.1 of TS 33.503[5].
+The announcing 5G ProSe U2N is provisioned with the relay discovery security materials from its HPLMN as acting as Announcing UE specified in clause 6.1.3.2.2.1 of TS 33.503[5].

-The intermediate 5G ProSe U2N(s) and the remote UE are provisioned with the relay discovery security materials associated with announcing U2N as Monitoring UE as specified in clause 6.1.3.2.2.1 of TS 33.503[5].
+Each intermediate 5G ProSe U2N(s) and the remote UE are provisioned with the relay discovery security materials associated with announcing U2N acting as Monitoring UE as specified in clause 6.1.3.2.2.1 of TS 33.503[5].

-NOTE: The intermediate U2N needs to be provisioned with U2N discovery security material to understand RSC being announced by the Announcing U2N.
+NOTE 1: The intermediate U2N(s) and the Remote UE are provisioned with the U2N discovery security material to verify the integrity of the information originally announced by the 5G ProSe U2N, e.g. RSC, User info of the 5G ProSe U2N, Accumulated QoS if available etc.

 0b.
-The 5G ProSe intermediate U2N UE (e.g. U2N #1, U2N #2) is also provisioned with the intermediate relay discovery security material used for protection of the forwarded announcement message from its own HPLMN, acting as announcing UE as specified in clause 6.1.3.2.2.1 of TS 33.503 [5].
+Each 5G ProSe intermediate U2N UE (e.g. U2N #1, U2N #2) is also provisioned with the intermediate relay discovery security material used for protection of the forwarded announcement message from its own HPLMN, acting as announcing UE as specified in clause 6.1.3.2.2.1 of TS 33.503 [5].

-The 5G ProSe intermediate U2N and the remote UE are also provisioned with the intermediate relay discovery security materials associated with the neighbouring intermediate U2Ns, acting as Monitoring UE as specified in clause 6.1.3.2.2.1 of TS 33.503 [5].
+The neighbors of this intermediate 5G ProSe U2N(other intermediate 5G ProSe U2N(s), the remote UE or the 5G ProSe U2N) are also provisioned with the intermediate relay discovery security materials associated with this intermediate U2N, acting as Monitoring UE as specified in clause 6.1.3.2.2.1 of TS 33.503 [5].

+To retrieve intermediate relay discovery security material, the solution reuses the procedure of clause 6.1.3.2.2.1 of TS 33.503[5] with some modifications.
+Each intermediate 5G ProSe U2N acts as announcing UE, and the neighbors of this intermediate 5G ProSe U2N(other intermediate 5G ProSe U2N(s), the remote UE or the 5G ProSe U2N) act as Monitoring UE.
+It ensures the PC5 interface protection at each hop for the forwarded announcement message by the intermediate 5G ProSe U2N.

-The announcing U2N reuses the 5G ProSe UE-to-Network Relay Discovery Announcement message as specified in clause 6.1.3.2.2.1 of TS 33.503 [5] with the additional information (e.g. hop count) required for multi-hop U2N relay and protects the message with relay discovery security material obtained from step 0a.
+The announcing U2N reuses the 5G ProSe UE-to-Network Relay Discovery Announcement message as specified in clause 6.1.3.2.2.1 of TS 33.503 [5] with the information e.g. hop count=1, RSC, User info of the announcing 5G ProSe U2N, Accumulated QoS required for multi-hop U2N relay and protects the message with relay discovery security material obtained from step 0a.

-The intermediate U2N #1 receives the protected announcement message, obtains the RSC and verifies the Announcement message based on the relay discovery security material associated with the announcing U2N obtained from step 0a.
-If the verification is successful, the intermediate U2N #1 updates the hop information (e.g. hop count) and forwards the original Announcement message with the additional information (e.g. updated hop count).
+The intermediate U2N #1 receives the protected announcement message, obtains the information originally announced by the 5G ProSe U2N e.g. RSC and the User info of the 5G ProSe U2N and verifies the Announcement message based on the relay discovery security material associated with the announcing U2N obtained from step 0a.
+If the verification is successful, the intermediate U2N #1 updates the hop information (e.g. hop count) and forwards the original Announcement message with the additional information (e.g. updated hop count and its own User info ID as Announcer Info).
 The forwarded message is protected by the intermediate relay discovery security material that the intermediate U2N #1 obtained from its HPLMN from step 0b.